Cycling74/rnbo.example.juce/CUSTOM_UI.md

 cmake .. -DRNBO_EDITOR_MODE=WEBVIEW -G Ninja
 ```

-This command will configure Ninja-based build, using a WebBrowserComponent to support a custom UI.
+This command will configure a Ninja-based build, using a WebBrowserComponent to support a custom UI.

 ## Exporting the example patcher